800-996-4402 Schedule a Complimentary Consultation Contact us

 Habitat

-Female cow killer ants are typically seen running somewhat erratically on the ground, especially on bare or sandy areas in the warm summer months.
+Female velvet ants are typically seen running somewhat erratically on the ground, especially on bare or sandy areas in the warm summer months.
 They occasionally enter structures for insect prey.
 Males are often found on flowers, although some species are nocturnal.

 Prevention